darthidi0t/f5-waap-training/lab3/vpcSite.rst

-Volterra AWS VPC Site
+Distributed Cloud AWS VPC Site
 =====================

-In additional to using the Volterra WAF from an F5 Regional Edge / PoP location you can also deploy a "VoltMesh" node that enables you to access networks that are not directly connected to the Internet and/or enforce WAF policies locally within the local network.
+In additional to using the Distributed Cloud WAF from an F5 Regional Edge / PoP location you can also deploy a "Cloud Mesh" node that enables you to access networks that are not directly connected to the Internet and/or enforce WAF policies locally within the local network.

-When we deploy VoltMesh outside of a Regional Edge we refer to these locations as "Customer Edge".
+When we deploy Cloud Mesh outside of a Regional Edge we refer to these locations as "Customer Edge".
 In the following exercise we will review what the process is to deploy a Customer Edge.
-In our existing lab environment we have already deployed a shared Volterra AWS VPC Site.
+In our existing lab environment we have already deployed a shared Distributed Cloud AWS VPC Site.

-Once a VoltMesh node has been deployed into a Customer Edge it help provide two additional topologies for Volterra WAF protection.
+Once a Distributed Cloud node has been deployed into a Customer Edge it help provide two additional topologies for Volterra WAF protection.

 #.
-Enabling Volterra to protect a resource from the Regional Edge (additional DDoS protection)
+Enabling Distributed Cloud to protect a resource from the Regional Edge (additional DDoS protection)
    that is not directly attached to the internet.
 #.
-Allow Volterra to provide WAF protection for "internal" and/or "local"
+Allow Distributed Cloud to provide WAF protection for "internal" and/or "local"

-Exercise 1: Introduction to Volterra AWS VPC Site
+Exercise 1: Introduction to Distributed Cloud AWS VPC Site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Start in VoltConsole and find the "AWS VPC Sites" menu item.
+Start in Distributed Cloud Console and find the "AWS VPC Sites" menu item.

    From the top left "Select service" and look under "All Services"->"Cloud and Edge Sites"